VFAs? No — the primary ruminal acid is dCO₂.

-VFAs in water environments are found as bases or acids, e.g., acetate and acetic acid (Arrhenius theory).
-The Henderson-Hasselbalch equation allow us to describe the dissociation and concentration of each Lewis pair, if we know the total amount, the dissociation constant for the pair (pKa) and the ruminal pH.
+Volatile fatty acids (VFAs) in aqueous environments exist in equilibrium between their acid and base forms, for example, acetic acid and acetate (Arrhenius theory).
+The Henderson–Hasselbalch equation allows us to describe the dissociation state and concentration of each conjugate pair, provided we know the total concentration, the dissociation constant (pKₐ), and the ruminal pH.

 Table 1.
 Standard equilibrium constant for various molecules of significant importance in relation to the proper functioning and overall efficiency of the rumen system.

-The decline in ruminal pH during fermentation reflects water dissociation product of the acid formation (Arrhenius theory).
-We can simulate this phenomenon by calculating the increase in acid concentrations at ruminal pH values found during SARA.
+The decline in ruminal pH during fermentation reflects the dissociation of water driven by acid formation, as described by Arrhenius theory.
+This phenomenon can be simulated by calculating the increase in acid concentrations at ruminal pH values typically observed during subacute ruminal acidosis (SARA).

-In in vitro conditions VFAs are toxic for the rumen epithelium (Gabel et al., 1991), not doubt, however in in vivo ruminal dCO2 concentration of more than 80 mM for extended postprandial periods (CO2 holdup) might lead to CO2 poisoning (Laporte-Uribe, 2024).
+In vitro studies have shown that VFAs are toxic to the rumen epithelium (Gabel et al., 1991).
+However, in vivo, it is sustained ruminal dCO₂ accumulation — exceeding 80 mM for extended postprandial periods (CO₂ holdup) — that poses the greater risk, potentially leading to CO₂ poisoning (Laporte-Uribe, 2024).

 Figure 1: Proportion of acid/base ratios for each Lewis pair of molecules that hold significant importance in the composition and functionality of the ruminal fluid at rumen pH thought to be the threshold for ruminal acidosis (pH 5.5).

-Below is a detailed example drawn from the scientific literature that showcases average total concentrations of various molecules and their fluctuations at different ruminal pH levels, all according to their specific dissociation constant (pKa).
-This simulation was conducted utilizing the Henderson-Hasselbalch equation, which describe the relationship between pH and the ionization of weak acids and bases.
+Below is a detailed example from the scientific literature illustrating the average total concentrations of various molecules and their fluctuations at different ruminal pH levels, each governed by its specific dissociation constant (pKₐ).
+This simulation was performed using the Henderson–Hasselbalch equation, which describes the relationship between pH and the ionization state of weak acids and bases.

 Figure 2.
 Model of concentrations of VFAs, ammonia/ammonium and bicarbonate/dissolved CO2 using concentrations described in the literature.
 The ruminal pH scale described the equilibrium between Lewis pairs as described by the Henderson-Hasselbalch equation.

-The clear message from this model is that the primary acid found in the rumen is indeed dCO2, particularly when the pH level falls below the equilibrium threshold, ruminal pKa is 6.1 (Hille et al., 2017).
-VFAs are found mainly as bases, not acids.
+The clear conclusion from this model is that the primary acid in the rumen is dissolved CO₂ (dCO₂), particularly when pH drops below the equilibrium threshold, with a ruminal pKₐ of 6.1 (Hille et al., 2017).
+By contrast, volatile fatty acids (VFAs) exist predominantly in their dissociated form and are therefore present mainly as bases, not acids.